osisoft/AVEVA-Adapter-Modbus-Docs/V1/Installation/Install OSIsoft Adapter for Modbus TCP using Docker.md

 ## Create a Docker container containing the Modbus TCP Adapter

-1. Create the following Dockerfile in the directory where you want to create and run the container.
+1. Create the following Dockerfile in the directory where you want to create the container.
 Dockerfile is the required name of the file, and which variation you will use depends on the operating system you are using:

 ### ARM32